 - The Chan-Zuckerberg Initiative is donating 13.6 million to a new research effort involving Stanford University, the University of California, San Francisco, and the research center known as the Chan Zuckerberg Biohub.
 Scientists will track the coronavirus pandemic by using both a standard Covid-19 test for active infections and an antibody test, which looks for evidence of a previous, but perhaps silent, infection.
 If they identify emerging hot spots as the economy reopens in the Bay Area they will notify public health officials.
 Learn more here.

 What funders and others are doing in education

-- The National School Choice Week team offers a list of 37 free resources for schools during the shift to online learning in the wake of COVID-19.
+- The National School Choice Week team offers more than 100 free resources to families and schools as they shift to online learning, including tips for students with disabilities.
 Learn more here.